MORE THAN JUST CAPITAL

 We are business builders who seek to maximize long-term value and create defensible industry leaders.
 Our evergreen fund structure enables us to hold investments for the long term, and our investor base of business owners, family offices, and foundations serves as a patient source of capital.
 As a result, our portfolio companies operate without the pressure to accept trade-offs associated with short-term investment horizons and instead seek to optimize outcomes for all stakeholders over the long run.

 We believe that businesses that employ the principles of conscious capitalism generate better returns with lower overall risk.
 These businesses commit to their mission or purpose and create value for all stakeholders.
 We believe they are more innovative, less risky, and better positioned to deliver superior performance in the long term because all stakeholders have a vested interest in the success of the business.

-- Rapidly growing businesses with EBITDA of $5 million to $25 million
+- Majority investments in businesses with EBITDA of $5 million to $35 million

 - Leadership teams that embody the principles of conscious capitalism